-Cherries are still in season but not for much longer.
+Cherries season is usually short.
 So before they are officially off the shelves as fresh produce until next year, I wanted to bake another yummy cake with cherries, this time a gluten free cake.

 Apart from the change to a gluten-free cake, I also made it parve, with no dairy products.
 Instead of regular milk, I used almond milk that goes well with the almond flavor the cake already has.
 In addition, I omitted the butter completely.
 I find that you don’t need to replace the butter with something else since the ground almonds add natural oils and that's enough.
 One last change for this recipe was for the sugar, I used maple syrup instead of sugar.
 This makes the cake free of refined sugar.